 Manufacturing Plants/Machine Shops

 However, it's not just clocks that need protection, but various other equipment such as lights, buttons and displays to name just a few.
-There are special wire guards designed for these items available for purchase as well.
+There are special guards designed for these items available for purchase as well.

 Hospitals also have an array of expensive equipment that need protection.
-Keeping this equipment safe can be critical for effectively treating patients, but wire guards can be beneficial in a hospital's commons areas too.
+Keeping this equipment safe can be critical for effectively treating patients, but guards can be beneficial in a hospital's commons areas too.

-A Wire Guard Resource
+A Protective Guard Resource